 Early Departures

-When a student needs to leave the school during school hours, e.g. to keep a dental or doctor's appointment, parents are asked to sign the Early Departure Book in the School Office.
+When a student needs to leave the school during school hours, e.g. to attend a dental or doctor's appointment, parents are asked to sign the student out using the iPad in the School Office.

 Late Arrivals